magento/merchdocs/src/sales/shipments-create.md

 1. Set customer shipping preferences:

-   - To use the customer’s preferred method of shipping, mark the **Customer Preference** checkbox.
+   - To use the customer’s preferred method of shipping, select the **Customer Preference** checkbox.

    - To override the customer’s preferred method, clear the **Customer Preference** checkbox.
 Then, choose another method.